ItsiW/VILF/about.md

 Where providing factual information such as menus, addresses, alcohol availability etc. we have sourced our information from either the restaurant being reviewed or third party information providers where necessary.
 Please contact us if you would like anything to be corrected.

-If I have accidentally included any non-vegan items here by mistake, please let me know and I will remove it immediately.
+If we have accidentally included any non-vegan items here by mistake, please let me know and we will remove it immediately.